Nachtfeuer/pipeline/README.md

 However it would be great when I could define a pipeline that is capable of running locally.
-Of course I would like to have some well known features of the existing pipelines and some that do not exist:
+Of course I would like to have some well known features of the existing pipelines and some that do not exist.
+Following features will be considered for now:

  - matrix based pipeline (done)
  - pipeline stages (done)
  - shell scrip execution: inline and file (done)